 More information and support

-If you or your son has been diagnosed with Klinefelter syndrome, you might find it useful to find out more about the condition and get in touch with others affected by it.
+If you or your son has been diagnosed with Klinefelter syndrome, you might find it useful to find out more about it and get in touch with others affected by it.

 The following websites may be able to help: